kubeflow/website/content/en/docs/ibm/install-kubeflow.md

     Make sure all the nodes are in `Ready` state.
 You are now ready to install Istio into your cluster.

 ## IBM Cloud Block Storage Setup

+**Note**: Skip this section when choosing either `vpc-classic` or `vpc-gen2` instead of `classic` as kubernetes worker nodes provider where block storage is default storage class.

-By default, IBM Cloud Kubernetes cluster uses [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) based on NFS as the default storage class.
+When using the `classic` worker nodes provider of IBM Cloud Kubernetes cluster, by default, it uses [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) based on NFS as the default storage class.
 File Storage is designed to run RWX (read-write multiple nodes) workloads with proper security built around it.
 Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) which is needed for DEX and Kubeflow Jupyter Server.

 [IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box and optimized RWO (read-write single node) which is used on all Kubeflow's persistent volume claim.